gcallah/BookReviews/biggar.md

 outrageous that no one should even be allowed to investigate the issue.
-As further evidence that the culture wars are not an invention of conservative politicians or something artificial and trivial, Biggar cites the gay feminist philosopher, Kathleen Stock, Who was forced to resign from her post at the University of Sussex because of "a sustained campaign of harassment by students and some colleagues."
+As further evidence that the culture wars are not an invention of conservative politicians or something artificial and trivial, Biggar cites the gay feminist philosopher, Kathleen Stock, who was forced to resign from her post at the University of Sussex because of "a sustained campaign of harassment by students and some colleagues."
 Her crime was that she had questioned transgender orthodoxy.